Kchu/kchu.github.io/_pages/about.md

 ## What's New

+[2024.10] We have open-sourced the code for the LABOR Agent on [Github](https://github.com/Kchu/LABOR-Agent).

 [2024.09] Our paper [Large Language Models for Orchestrating Bimanual Robots](https://labor-agent.github.io/) has been accepted by [Humanoids 2024](https://2024.ieee-humanoids.org/).
 See you in Nancy, France in November!

 [2024.07] Our application to [Researcher Access Program of OpenAI](https://openai.com/form/researcher-access-program/) has been accepted and we have been awarded 5000 USD in API credits!